goatshriek/stumpless/docs/dependencies.md

 than C then you will need the language environment installed in order to run the tests.

 The performance test suite for the project uses the Google Benchmark suite.
-The headers and library must be installed on the system in order for the benchmarks to build and run.
+Like the Google Test suite, build targets will automatically download and build the library if it is needed.

 More information on the Google Benchmark framework may be found on the project [Github page](https://github.com/google/benchmark).